nicolasanelli/c-language-book-system/README.md

-# Library System
+# Book system

-This project is a C language project, made for example of a terminal application with some specifics skills from C language.
+System of register and search of books developed in C, made to execute in terminal, with friendly command line layout.

 For running it you need to compile the library and the main source code file of project using the below command:
 ```
-$ gcc layout.h booksystem.c -o BookSystem
+$ gcc booksystem.c -o system
 ```

-This will create a new executable in the project root path named BookSystem (or BookSystem.exe on windows).
-Now you only need to execute it:
+This will create a new executable in the project root path named system (or system.exe on windows).
+Now you only need to run it:

+For Linux/MAC users:

 ```
 ./BookSystem
 ```

+For Windows users, just double click on executable program.

 ### Authors
 * **Nicolas Anelli** - [Github](https://github.com/NicolasAnelli).